nshrhm/llm-literary-analysis-tools/docs/analysis_scripts_guide.md

 - **Note**: It is recommended to run `src/persona_emotion_visualize.py` after executing `src/persona_emotion_analysis.py`.

 ### 22. `src/persona_model_emotion.py`
 - **Description**: Analyzes and visualizes the relationship between personas and emotional dimensions for each model.
-Displays persona evaluation values for each model as bar charts for each emotional dimension (Q1-Q4).
+It generates a single combined image file that vertically arranges bar charts for all four emotional dimensions (Q1-Q4), with a common legend and X-axis (model names displayed only on the bottommost chart).
 - **Execution**: Run the following command from the project root directory.
   ```bash
   python ./src/persona_model_emotion.py [--lang {ja,en}]